felixpahlke/create-cen-app/cli/README.md

 </h1>

 <p align="center">
-  an interactive CLI to create a Client-Engineering-Style application with Next.js, Carbon Design System, Tailwind CSS, and tRPC or FastAPI.
+  an interactive CLI to create a Client-Engineering-Style application with Next.js & optionally: Carbon Design System, Tailwind CSS, and tRPC or FastAPI.
 </p>

 <p align="center">